DCoppee/Hackers-Poulette-project/README.md

-# Hackers Poulette
+# Hackers Poulette Project

-## What's in it

-Solo project as part of my WebDev training @BeCode (01-31-2023)

-## The mission
+This solo project was realized during my Web Dev training @BeCode.
+It is part of the PHP learning.

+## What is Hackers Poulette ?

 The company Hackers Poulette™ sells Raspberry Pi accessory kits to build your own.
 They want to allow their users to contact their support team.

+## Mission

 My mission was to create a fully-functioning online "contact support" form, in PHP.
-It must display a contact form and process the received answer (sanitize, validate, answer the user).
+It had to display a contact form and process the received answer (sanitize, validate, answer the user).

-##  Features
+##  Languages and features

 * Use of PHP (not exclusively)
 * Database with PDO connection
-* Semantically valid and accessible form's html code
+* Semantically valid and accessible form's HTML code
 * Useful visual clue about the error in case of wrong input, below the input field
-* Readable and helpful error message (and funny)
+* Readable and helpful (and funny) error message
 * Sanitised and validated data (server side)
 * Data send to the database once the form is validated
 * Spam prevention using honeypot
+* Use of SASS
 * Responsive format
 * Nice visual